ktorch/ktorch/docs/sparse.rst

 .. function:: nnz(ptr) -> n

-   :param ptr ptr: a previously allocated :ref:`api-pointer <ptr>` to a sparse tensor
+   :param ptr: a previously allocated :doc:`api-pointer <pointers>` to a sparse tensor
    :return: Given a ptr, returns long integer scalar with the count of non-zero values.

 sparsedim and densedim